pasiasty/cocoder/README.md

 cd server && go run application.go
 ```

 in order to spin up the backend of the service.
-Running:
+Executing:

 ```
 cd ui && npm i && ng serve